ivybarley/OpenEduAnalytics/packages/package_catalog/Learning_Analytics/README.md

 **The OEA Learning Analytics Package provides a set of assets to empower educators with insights to foster student well-being, drive student engagement and improve learning outcomes.**

-Data from apps on student digital engagement like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.
+Data from student digital engagement apps like Microsoft Education Insights and Microsoft Graph can be combined with other data sources for different Learning Analytics use cases.

 This Learning Analytics package was primarily developed for higher education but can be modified for K-12 scenarios.